 Many changes have taken place on the Southern Pacific over the last 30 years of its life.
 These changes include the opening of the Palmdale Colton Cutoff in July 1967, opening of West Colton Yard at Bloomington in July 1973, and acquisition of the Rock Island trackage into Kansas City from Tucumcari in June 1980.
 Changes have also been felt in the housing market directly affecting lumber traffic out of Oregon.
 Some changes have been in relationships with other railroads, such as the Union Pacific on the Overland Route, the Santa Fe in the failed merger attempt in 1986 and most notably the merger with the D&RGW in August 1988.
-When the Western Pacific merged with the Union Pacific, the Rio Grande became SP's new interchange partner.
+When the Western Pacific merged with the Union Pacific, the Rio Grande became SP's main interchange partner at Ogden.
 The problem with the Rio Grande was its slogan was true.
 It ran through the Rockies not around them.
 Soldier Summit in Utah had to be crossed no matter which way traffic was routed in Colorado.
 There were restrictions on how many trains could use the Moffat Tunnel.
 The alternative was Tennessee Pass with its difficult three percent grade.
 Also the distance between Kansas City and Ogden was longer, so the railroad was at a double disadvantage compared to the Union Pacific.
 The bright spot for the SP was its double stack traffic on the Sunset Route.
 However, it too faced serious restrictions as most of the route was single track.
 That is why the SP began pulling track off Donner Pass in 1994 and adding double track to the Sunset Route.
 The SP was always an innovator embracing containers over conventional trailers in the early 1980s and opening the ICTF near the Long Beach Harbor in 1987.
 All have had an impact on the schedules and symbols used by Southern Pacific for its trains.